nuttytuts/ninja-wiki/List-of-generators-producing-ninja-build-files.md

 - [kati](https://github.com/google/kati) is a GNU make clone that converts Makefiles to ninja build files.
 The main goal of this tool is to speed up incremental builds of Android.

+- [BuildFox](https://github.com/beardsvibe/buildfox) is a minimalistic ninja generator with focus on less overhead and explicit configuration files.
+Plus it also generates IDE projects that use ninja as build system.

 ## One-offs

 These links are to projects that have written their own custom ninja generation logic: